Tongariro to Taumarunui: 65.5 km, 3 days

 - Stokes family – Camping on lawn at 10C Bell RD, about 600m north-west of trail at Waipa River bridge, Whatawhata.
 Turn off trail onto Maori Point Rd from Whatawhata Rd.
 022 400 6123 (Paul).

-Continue on Taitua Rd until you reach Wallace Rd, and turn left into it.
-A paved cycleway across farmland branches off at right when the road turns directly north.
-This takes you to Tills Lookout on a reserve.
-Continue in a slightly more northerly direction on Melva St to join up with Whatawhata Rd.
-Turn right into it and walk about 1.2 km to a roundabout.
+Continue on in the same direction as Taitua Rd on a gravel cycle and walking path, following signs to Tills Lookout.
+The path ends at a short road and you turn left from that into Wallace Rd before picking up the (now concreted) pedestrian/cycle path again at right to Tills Lookout.
+Turn left off that when you get to a high point (before the actual lookout) to reach Melva St and join up with the busy Whatawhata Rd.
+Turn right into Whatawhata Rd and walk about 1.2 km to a roundabout.
 Take the Killarney Rd exit going east.
-Just over the rail line is the Western Rail Trail going north (exit onto Fraser St a short distance north to the Hamilton Railway Station if you need to take a train north towards Auckland (departing 4.30pm) or south towards Wellington (10.15 am)).
+Just over the rail line is the clearly marked (and again concreted) Western Rail Trail going north (exit a short distance to the Hamilton Railway Station if you need to take a train north towards Auckland (departing 4.30pm) or south towards Wellington (10.15 am)).

 - I-SITE Visitor Information Centre – 5 Garden Place, Hamilton, 07 839 3580.